chzmnky/TrackballWorks-Loader/README.md

 This script bypasses the problem, automatically loading the driver every time you log in.
 Currently this consists of a simple launchctl plist file, but an installer will follow shortly.

+You must install the TrackballWorks™ driver separately, which you can [download here](http://www.kensington.com/kensington/ce/ca/s/1517/trackballworks%E2%84%A2-software-download.aspx).

 ## Installing